 An example for us was learning faster through feedback.
 If someone is willing to ask for feedback to learn, then the mutuality is that I need to be willing to give them constructive feedback to help.

-Finally, every Camper then had the chance to share their own story that exemplified a company value.
-Groups recorded their final versions which were shared across other offices at our All Hands.
+Finally, every Camper then had the chance to share a story that exemplified a company value.
+Groups recorded their final versions, which were shared across other offices at our All Hands.